tstromberg/sigstore-the-local-way/README.md

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.

-This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), but avoids using external infrastructure (GCP, LetsEncrypt), etc. As the intention is not a production-ready environment, we will store most data within the users home directory.
+This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way) with the following changes:

+* Cross-platform (Linux, OpenBSD, macOS)
+* Local only - does not assume use of GCP or other Cloud providers
+* Minimal use of root privileges

 ## Environment